IFTE-EDA/VMAPview/README.md

 * rgb or rgba: if the node has three or more dimensions and the shape of the last dimension is three or four.
 If the node has more than three dimensions, a scrollbar is provided, which can be used to scroll through the first dimension.
 This is useful for a stack of rgb or rgba images, for example.

+To show the embeded geometries of the file as a point cloud or mesh, click on the respective icon in the top toolbar.
+This option is only available ater selecting a geometry group in the */VMAP/GEOMETRY/<id>* path where *id* stands for the id (usually a number) of the geometry to visualize.

 ## 4. Testing

 Currently there are no unit tests for this package.
 The gui has been tested with qtpy=2.2.0, pyqtgraph=0.12.4 and h5py=3.7.0 in combination with pyqt5=5.15.7, pyside2=5.15.2.1, pyqt6=6.3.1 and pyside6=6.3.2, and it works with all of the Qt API bindings.

 ## 5. Issues

-If there are any issues, please feel free to use the [issues mechanism on github](https://github.com/marts/hdf5view/issues) to get in touch.
+If there are any issues, please feel free to use the [issues mechanism on github](https://github.com/IFTE-EDA/VMAPview/issues) to get in touch.

-## TODO:

-* Add xy plots in pyqtgraph
-* Add a more complex slice view/delegate
-* Add some 3D stuff